dvirtz/vscode-parquet-viewer/README.md

 The extension supports three different backends for parsing the files:

-### parquets
+### arrow

 This is the default backend.
-It uses the [parquets](https://github.com/dvirtz/parquets) TypeScript library, which is a fork of the unmaintained [kbajalc/parquets](https://github.com/kbajalc/parquets) library with some bug fixes.

-It only supports parquet version 1.0.0.

-### arrow

 This backend is a thin wrapper around the [Apache Arrow C++](https://github.com/apache/arrow/tree/main/cpp) implementation and so should support latest and greatest parquet features.

 It is currently in an experimental state.
 To use, set `parquet-viewer.backend` setting to `arrow`.

+### parquets

+This backend uses the [parquets](https://github.com/dvirtz/parquets) TypeScript library, which is a fork of the unmaintained [kbajalc/parquets](https://github.com/kbajalc/parquets) library with some bug fixes.

+It only supports parquet version 1.0.0 with snappy compression.

 ### parquet-tools